 What is myopia?

 Myopia, also known as “nearsightedness,” causes the eye to grow longer and have difficulty seeing distant objects clearly.
-The prevalence rate of myopia is increasing not only worldwide, but also in the United States.
-In the last 20 years, myopia rates have increased 50% in the U.S.; in areas of Asia, rates are approaching 100%.
+The prevalence rate of myopia has doubled in the United States over the last 30 years.
 While glasses correction can improve vision, it does not prevent worsening of vision over time.
 As myopia increases, so does the risk of developing serious, potentially blinding eye conditions like glaucoma, retinal detachments, and myopic degeneration.

 How can I keep my or my child’s nearsightedness from progressing?

-There are thousands of clinical studies supporting alternative treatment options to help slow the progression of myopia.
+Clinical studies support alternatives to conventional glasses to help slow the progression of myopia.
 At Puget Sound Eye Care, our doctors recommend the safest and most effective options, which may include:

 - Prescription low-dose atropine eye drops